Hunts Creek Bridge Project FAQ's

 What about emergency services?

-Council will be liaising with Transport for NSW and emergency services to create an appropriate plan for vehicle access.
+Council and Transport for NSW have an appropriate plan for emergency service vehicles.

 What about school drop-offs?

-While detours will be in place primarily on weekends and during June, with ongoing works until March 2026, school communities are being asked to take extra care when driving, to allow extra travel time, and expect delays.
+With ongoing works until June 2026, school communities are asked to take extra care when driving, to allow extra travel time, and expect delays.
 For more information, please download the PDF of the program.

 Please note, buses will be able to access North Rocks Road (through the construction site in both directions) during all stages of the project.